pengux/check/README.md

 ```

-To use custom error messages, either overwrite the package variable `ErrorMessages` or create your `map[string]string`:
+To use custom error messages, either overwrite the package variable `ErrorMessages` or create your own `map[string]string`:

 ```go
 govalid.ErrorMessages["minChar"] := "the string must be minimum %v characters long"